 Molecular dynamics simulations

-For wildtype Tiam1 and a few designed sequences, we ran MD simulations with explicit solvent.
-Starting structures were taken from the MC trajectory or the crystal structure (wildtype protein) and slightly minimized with harmonic restraints to maintain the backbone geometry.
+For wildtype Tiam1, a quadruple mutant, and ten sequences designed with Proteus, we ran MD simulations with explicit solvent and no peptide ligand.
+Starting structures were taken from the MC trajectory or the crystal structure (wildtype protein and quadruple mutant: PDB code 4NXQ) and slightly minimized with harmonic restraints to maintain the backbone geometry.
 The protein was immersed in a large box of water; waters overlapping protein were eliminated, and the solvated system was truncated to the shape of a truncated octahedral box using the Charmm graphical interface or GUI [57]; the minimum distance between protein atoms and the box was 15Å; final models included about 11000 water molecules.
 A few sodium or chloride ions were included to ensure overall electroneutrality.
 Protonation states of histidines were assigned to be neutral, based on visual inspection.
 MD was done at room temperature and pressure, using a Nose-Hoover thermostat and barostat.
 Long-range electrostatic interactions were treated with a Particle Mesh Ewald approach [58].
 The Amber ff99SB forcefield was used for the protein; the TIP3P model [59] was used for water.
 Simulations were run for 100–500 nanoseconds, depending on the sequence, using the Charmm and NAMD programs [60, 61].

 Results